Jimmy Cook

 Stephen James Cook (born 31 July 1953) is a former South African association football and cricketer who played in three cricket Test matches and four One Day Internationals from 1991 to 1993.
-His son Stephen Cook currently plays for Gauteng and the national side, the Proteas.
-He played football for Wits University while studying for a teaching degree in the late seventies and featured in the 1978 Mainstay Cup Final.
+His son Stephen Cook played for Gauteng and the national side, the Proteas.
+He holds the unique distinction of having faced the first ball of South Africa's international cricket match since readmission.